Thinking and memory changes

 Not everyone who experiences thinking and memory changes goes on to develop Parkinson’s dementia.

-People with Parkinson’s dementia and dementia with Lewy bodies may experience:
+People with Parkinson’s dementia and dementia with Lewy bodies may experience the following symptoms.

-• changes in sleeping patterns.
-For example, taking more naps during the day despite getting a normal amount of sleep, or nodding off during meal times
+• Changes to your sleeping patterns.
+For example, taking more naps during the day despite getting a normal amount of sleep, or falling asleep during meals.

-• visual hallucinations (seeing something that is not there), and mistaking objects for other things.
-For example, a pile of clothes might look like a dog
+• Visual hallucinations (seeing something that is not there).
+Some people mistake objects for other things.
+For example, a pile of clothes might look like a dog.

-You may find that symptoms fluctuate from hour to hour, and day to day.
+You may find that symptoms fluctuate (change) from hour to hour, and day to day.

-The main difference is the timing of when you start experiencing symptoms.
-If you’ve had movement symptoms (such as tremor or stiffness) for at least one year before symptoms of dementia, specialists will often give a diagnosis of Parkinson's dementia.
+The main difference is when you start experiencing symptoms.
+If you’ve had motor (movement) symptoms, such as tremor or stiffness, for at least 1 year before symptoms of dementia, specialists will often give a diagnosis of Parkinson's dementia.

 If you get dementia symptoms before or at the same time as movement symptoms, specialists will usually give a diagnosis of dementia with Lewy bodies.

-These two conditions are sometimes grouped under an umbrella term: Lewy body dementia, which can be useful as the two conditions have similar symptoms.
-The term Lewy body dementia may also be used where it is not clear exactly when the thinking and memory problems started.
+These 2 conditions are sometimes grouped under an umbrella term: Lewy body dementia.
+This can be useful as the 2 conditions have similar symptoms.
+Health professionals may use the term Lewy body dementia if it’s not clear exactly when the thinking and memory problems started.

 The causes and ways of managing symptoms in Parkinson’s dementia and dementia with Lewy bodies are the same.